Click on the Image to

 ||Greyhounds live to

-be between 12 and 14 years of age.
+be between an average of 12 to 14 years of age.
 A long commitment is required.

-annual shots, health check, heartworm preventative, flea control,
+annual shots, health check, monthly heartworm preventative, flea control,

 and if they become sick or injured, they require medical